Physiological Gaussian Process Priors for the Hemodynamics in fMRI Analysis: Model and Bayesian inference

 This prior gives a general framework for modeling the hemodynamic response with a variety of physiological models or constraints.
 The mean function, defined by the parameters $\boldsymbol{\xi}$, can come from some arbitrary model that can generate the predicted BOLD.
 These models can be linear (e.g. the HRF used in the SPM software) or non-linear (e.g. the Balloon model).
 The kernel controls both the degree of smoothness of $\mathbf{f}$ and the deviation from the mean function.
-If several stimuli are considered, the total predicted BOLD is considered to be a linear combination of different GPs, which will be denoted $\mathbf{f}_{m}$, and the $(T+K)\times M$ matrix $\mathbf{F}=\left( \right)$ gather all the sampled realizations of the different GPs.
+If several stimuli are considered, the total predicted BOLD is considered to be a linear combination of different GPs, which will be denoted $\mathbf{f}_{m}$, and the $(T+K)\times M$ matrix $\mathbf{F}=\left( \right)$ gather all the sampled realizations of the different GPs over all time periods $\mathcal{T}_{\star}$.
 The parameters $\boldsymbol{\xi}_{m}$ and $\boldsymbol{\theta}_{m}$ denote the stimulus specific GP hyper-parameters.
-We use a Matérn kernel with $\frac{5}{2}$ degrees of freedom